sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 </a>
 <p></p>

-<p><strong>Key Observations:</strong></p>
+Key Observations:
 <ul>
   <li><b>Channel Pairs and Cosine Similarity:</b> Cosine similarity values highlight the relationship between EEG signals.
 For example, the C4-Cz pair showed stronger similarity during sleep, while the O1-O2 pair maintained consistently high similarity across both states.</li>
   <li><b>Brain Regions Affected:</b> The F3-F4 pair, associated with frontal brain activity, showed notable differences in similarity between sleep and rest, reflecting the frontal lobe's role in decision-making and reduced cognitive activity during sleep.
 The occipital pair (O1-O2), responsible for visual processing, showed consistently high similarity across both states, indicating stable interactions in this region.</li>
   <li><b>Training Accuracy:</b> The GNN model effectively learned patterns from the training data, with the F3-F4 pair achieving the highest training accuracy during sleep.</li>
   <li><b>Test Accuracy:</b> Performance on test data varied across pairs and states.
 The F3-F4 pair demonstrated strong generalization during sleep, while other pairs showed moderate accuracy differences between states.</li>
 </ul>
+<p></p>

-<p><strong>Interpreting High Cosine Similarity and Low Accuracy:</strong></p>
+Interpreting High Cosine Similarity and Low Accuracy:

+<p></p>

-<p>While high cosine similarity values suggest stable and predictable relationships between EEG signals, they can reduce the variability necessary for effective machine learning classification.
+While high cosine similarity values suggest stable and predictable relationships between EEG signals, they can reduce the variability necessary for effective machine learning classification.
 When similarity values are consistently high, the model struggles to differentiate patterns, resulting in lower classification accuracy.
-This is particularly evident in the O1-O2 pair, where consistently high cosine similarity across both states contributed to reduced GNN accuracy.</p>
+This is particularly evident in the O1-O2 pair, where consistently high cosine similarity across both states contributed to reduced GNN accuracy.
+<p></p>

-<p>These results underscore the variability in EEG signal relationships and model performance, reflecting the distinct dynamics of sleep and rest states, as well as the challenges of analyzing highly correlated data.</p>
+These results underscore the variability in EEG signal relationships and model performance, reflecting the distinct dynamics of sleep and rest states, as well as the challenges of analyzing highly correlated data.</p>

-<p>These results underscore the variability in EEG signal relationships and model performance, reflecting the distinct dynamics of sleep and rest states.</p>
+These results underscore the variability in EEG signal relationships and model performance, reflecting the distinct dynamics of sleep and rest states.

 <p></p>